 WORK - IN - PROGRESS

-CATEGORIES: interaction, UX
+CATEGORIES: interaction, screen-based, UX

 KEYWORDS: John Baldessari, photo filters, face detection, contemporary art